lin-e/Skype4Sharp/README.md

 # Updates
 Please consider this lib broken until further notice; as of now, the issue is getting the SkypeToken, which seems to be empty, causing the RegToken function to throw an error.

 It goes much deeper than just the login page changing; Skype's entire API has been overhauled to an extent (although using the same system) as most (if not all) of the endpoints have been changed.
-I, along with Knackrack615, are running tests, and may release an entirely new build if there is enough demand.
+I'm running tests, and may release an entirely new build if there is enough demand for it.

 Simple Web Skype implementation for C#.